kp101/Wellness-Monitor/RaspberryPi/bme68x/install_paho.md

 sudo ldconfig
 ```

-## Note
+> [!NOTE]
-- for synchronous communication: add -l paho-mqtt3c your Makefile
+> for synchronous communication: add -l paho-mqtt3c your Makefile\
-- for ssl/tls support: add -l paho-mqtt3cs to your Makefile
+> for ssl/tls support: add -l paho-mqtt3cs to your Makefile\
-- include the library in your code.
+> include the library in your code.\
-#include "MQTTClient.h
+> #include "MQTTClient.h